firoorg/firo/README.md

 2. Build Zcoin-core:

-    Configure and build the headless zcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Zcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.